 It is also common in women who take oral contraceptives for birth control (they have hormones in them too) and those with darker skin types.
 Believe it or not, we are really only now just starting to unlock some of the mystery around what causes melasma.
 Studies have linked it to multiple different things: endocrine dysfunction, medications, nutritional deficiencies and hepatic (liver) dysfunction can all be involved.
 Because it doesn’t usually occur in postmenopausal women who take estrogen replacement, we know that hormones alone aren’t the only cause.

 The one thing that is universal to everyone who has melasma is sun exposure.
 So in someone who’s predisposed to it, sun can trigger its onset.
 And no matter how careful you are about it, everyone gets UV exposure when they are out and about in their daily life.
 It also seems to get worse with heat and humidity, which depending on where you live can be completely unavoidable too.

-Melasma is a multi-factorial, lifelong problem for the many women who suffer with it.
+Melasma is a multi-factorial, lifelong problem for the many women who suffer from it.
 Celibre understands this.
 Our goal is to not only educate you about your melasma, but also recommend and provide you with the most effective tools for you to use to keep it in check.
 It really is a problem that takes a team approach.
-Come visit us at either our Los Angeles or Orange County offices today.
+Come visit us at either of our Los Angeles offices today.
 We can help you better understand what’s happening to your skin and work with you to find the solution that’s right for you.
 What are you waiting for?
 Give us a call today to get started.

 View more Melasma before and after photos